Science at Alston Primary School

 Understanding the World

-The school has adopted the guidance in the statutory framework for the Early Years Foundation stage (March 2014) and is embedded in the seven areas of learning.
+The school has adopted the guidance in the statutory framework for the Early Years Foundation stage (September 2021) and is embedded in the seven areas of learning.
 All areas of learning and development are important and inter-connected and will promote children’s curiosity and enthusiasm for learning.
 The Early Years curriculum is book-based.

 ELG The World: